lostmypillow/lostmypillow/README.md

 I'm self-hosting those apps on:
 - my **RPi 3B+** in my own home, behind an **NGINX reverse proxy**
-- ...with the exception of my own personal site, which is hosted on my RPi, Cloudflare Pages and GitHub Pages, and "Dancing Goats" a work-in-progress hosted on Vercel (for now).
+- ...with the exception of my own personal site, which is hosted on my RPi, Cloudflare Pages and GitHub Pages, and "Dancing Goats", a work-in-progress hosted on Vercel (for now).

 I'm learning: